Cumulocity-IoT/cumulocity-smart-map-widget-plugin/README.md

 *  **Heat Map Last Event Only:** Switch on to display map based on last location event.
 As soon as new event comes for same device, existing event location will be removed from map.

+*  **Simulate Indoor Beacons:** If true, hybrid map will switch to indoor based on last event of Indoor tracker(If last event recieved withing 30 seconds) else it will switch to outdoor map.
+Useful for Beacons simulation.
+Applicable on Hybrid map only.
+Default is false.

 *  **Default Zoom:** User has ability to change outdoor zoom level.
 Default is Auto.